dannguyen/journalism-syllabi/README.md

         <h5>Data Journalism » 2015; Fall <br>
             <a href="http://bahareh.net/nuigddj15.html">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This course is part of MA in Journalism at the National University of Ireland, Galway, and will introduce journalistm students to the practise of data journalism and showcase a set of tools and technicques for data driven analysis, investigation and storytelling.
+        This course is part of MA in Journalism at the National University of Ireland, Galway, and will introduce journalistm students to the practise of data journalism and showcase a set of tools and technicques for data driven analysis, investigation and storytelling.
-</em></p>
+        </small></p>

         <p>Instructors: Bahareh Heravi @Bahareh360</p>
     </td>
     <td>
-        National University of Ireland Galway
+        <small>National University of Ireland Galway</small>
     </td>
   </tr>